ExponentialML/ComfyUI_ModelScopeT2V/README.md

 ### Tips

 1. If you're using pure ModelScope, try higher CFG (around 15) for better coherence.
 You may also try any other rescale nodes.
-2. If using pure ModelScope, ensure that you use a minimum of 24 frames.
+2. When using pure ModelScope, ensure that you use a minimum of 24 frames.
 3. If using with AnimateDiff, make sure to use 16 frames if you're not using context options.
+4. You **must** use the same CLIP model as the 1.5 checkpoint if you have `enable_attn` disabled.

 ## TODO